Scalable Generation of Massive Schr\"odinger Cat States via Quantum Tunneling

-Some experiments have realized Schrödinger cat states, ranging from massive superposition states~\cite{Arndt1999,Kovachy2015,Fein2019,Bild2023} to nearly massless entangled states, including spin-entangled states~\cite{Monroe1996,Wang2016,Omran2019,Song2019}.
-In regimes where the de Broglie wavelength remarkably exceeds the atomic scale, particularly on the order of the laser wavelength, our experiment achieves a matter-wave cat state with a matter-wave wavelength of 320 nm.
-To our knowledge, the 435 u entangled cluster represents the largest realization of a massive quantum superposition with spatially discernible separation.
+{\it Conclusion and Outlook.} Our experiment demonstrates that bonded atoms with a total mass of 608.4 amu can undergo quantum tunneling as a single entity.
+To the best of our knowledge, within the category of center-of-mass tunneling of indivisible objects, this corresponds to the largest mass reported so far.
+Unlike the well-established exponential decay of tunneling strength with increasing mass, we have developed a method to scale up the mass and observed a near-unity scaling behavior, indicating the feasibility of extending to larger clusters.
+Implementing the optical lattice inside an optical cavity could improve the coherence time by up to three orders of magnitude~\cite{Panda2024}.
+This approach could extend the tunneling mass by approximately two orders of magnitude, reaching total masses on the order of $10^4$ amu.
+Multichannel tunneling~\cite{Meinert2014,Yang2020a} and the coherent connection of entangled states may enable further scaling to larger atomic ensembles.

-{\it Conclusion and Outlook.} Our experiment demonstrates that bonded atoms with a total mass of 435 u can undergo quantum tunneling as a single entity.
-Unlike the well-established exponential decay of tunneling strength with increasing mass, we have developed a method to scale up the mass of the cluster and observed a near-unity scaling behavior, indicating the feasibility of extending to larger clusters.
-By improving system coherence and leveraging multichannel amplification~\cite{Meinert2014,Yang2020a}, we can potentially scale up to incorporate even more atoms.
 This achievement contributes to our understanding of quantum tunneling in large-mass objects and open a pathway to addressing the fundamental question of how large a mass can exhibit tunneling effects.
 The resulting quantum superposition states offer valuable applications for quantum metrology~\cite{Pezze2018}, particularly in measuring mass-sensitive fields such as gravitational field.
-The scaled-up massive entangled clusters with large spatial separations could be employed to test fundamental wave-function collapse models~\cite{Bassi2013}.
-Furthermore, the high-order interactions in this strongly correlated system could give rise to novel quantum phases~\cite{Dutta2015}, offering new possibilities for quantum simulations~\cite{Daley2022,Halimeh2025}.
+The massive entangled clusters with large spatial separations~\cite{Kaufman2014,Murmann2015}, {when further scaled up toward the Bose-Einstein condensate regime}, could be employed to test fundamental wave-function collapse models~\cite{Bassi2013}.
+Furthermore, the high-order interactions and high-fidelity entangling operations in this strongly correlated system may give rise to unconventional quantum phases~\cite{Bloch2008,Lewenstein2012,Dutta2015}, enabling advanced applications in quantum simulation~\cite{Daley2022,Halimeh2025} and quantum information processing.